 My student has done scratch before.
 It is REALLY important to note at this point that while your student may have Scratch experience that does not mean they have LEGO EV3 Scratch experience.
-The LEGO environment takes from the scratch language but in most circumstances they would not have been taught EV3 along with Scratch.
+The LEGO environment takes from the scratch language but in most circumstances, they would not have been taught EV3 along with Scratch.

 In our extensive research & development of the new EV3 Classroom we have fundamental concerns about implementing EV3 Classroom for FIRST LEGO League teams.
 With the change in language, LEGO has given up a profound amount of student user control over the robot and any program exceeding 50 commands becomes overwhelming to the user.
 This has been universally complained about by participants in the 20/21 FLL RePLAY Competition.
-Although we are still able to compete this season in EV3-G, LEGO has stopped supporting the EV3-G software, so we are looking to alternatives in order to remain competitive.
+Although we were still able to compete this season in Cargo Connect Competition in EV3-G, LEGO has stopped supporting the EV3-G software, so we are looking to alternatives in order to remain competitive.
 Our solution is the recent support LEGO has put behind MicroPython.